-55 Where practicable, recovery of all analytes determined should be measured with each batch of analyses.
-If this requires a disproportionately large number of recovery determinations, the minimum acceptable frequency of recovery determination may be as given in Table 1.
+60 Where practicable, recovery of all analytes determined should be measured with each batch of analyses.
+If this requires a disproportionately large number of recovery determinations, the minimum acceptable frequency of recovery may be as given in Table 1.
 Analysis of reference materials is an acceptable, though rarely practical, alternative providing that the materials contain relevant analytes at appropriate levels.

-56 Analyte recovery should normally be determined by addition within a range corresponding to 1-10 times the LCL, or at the MRL, or at a level of special relevance to the samples analysed.
+61 Analyte recovery should normally be determined by addition within a range corresponding to 1-10 times the LCL, or at the MRL, or at a level of special relevance to the samples analysed.
 The level of addition may be changed intermittently or regularly, to provide information on analytical performance over a range of concentrations.
 Recovery at levels corresponding to the LCL and MRL is particularly important.
-In cases where blank material is not available (e.g. where inorganic bromide is to be determined at low levels) or where the only available blank material contains an interfering compound at an acceptably low level, the spiking level for recovery should be ≥ 5 times the level present in the blank material.
+In cases where blank material is not available (e.g. where inorganic bromide is to be determined at low levels) or where the only available blank material contains an interfering compound at an acceptably low level, the spiking level for recovery should be ≥ 3 times the level present in the blank material.
 The analyte (or apparent analyte) concentration in such a blank matrix should be determined from multiple test portions.
+The mean recovery at each spiking (fortification) level and for each commodity should be in the range 70 -110% (in certain justified cases recoveries outside this range will be accepted).
+If necessary, recoveries should be corrected by blank values.
+Blank values and uncorrected recoveries must also be reported.
+They must be determined from the matrix used in spiking experiments and the blank values should not be higher than 30% of the residue level corresponding to the LCL.